rogerlew/usgs-regolith/Readme.md

 Suggested input parameter values for empirical models
 -----------------------------------------------
 The following table displays the full ranges of parameters used in running the program successfully with the empirical models based on results yielded from a variety of study areas with varying geological and climate conditions.
 The subsequent tables display site-specific parameter ranges from within these study areas.
 The ranges at continental glacial deposits in humid temperate settings, granitoid and gneiss in semi-arid and subalpine settings, and clastic sedimentary geology in humid temperate settings were determined at sites in Mukilteo, WA, Raymond, CO, and North Charlotte Creek, OR, respectively.
 The parameters from submarine basalt and volcaniclastic deposits in humid tropical settings and granitoid in humid tropical settings were gathered from sites in Anasco, Lares, and Naranjito, Puerto Rico, and Utado, Puerto Rico, respectively, as provided in Tello (2020).
-Additionally, parameters from a study area in Eastern Taranaki hill country (sandstone in humid temperate setting) in the North Island of New Zealand as gathered in DeRose et al. (1991) and DeRose (1996) and from a study area in the Tung-An watershed in southern Taiwan (sandstone and shale in a marine tropical to humid temperate setting) as gathered in Ho et al. (2012) are provided.
+Additionally, parameters from a study area in Eastern Taranaki hill country (sandstone in humid temperate setting) in the North Island of New Zealand as gathered in DeRose and others (1991) and DeRose (1996) and from a study area in the Tung-An watershed in southern Taiwan (sandstone and shale in a marine tropical to humid temperate setting) as gathered in Ho and others (2012) are provided.
 Note that `depth_max` and `depth_min` have been omitted from the subsequent tables as these will vary regardless of the climate and geology, however, a value still must be provided for these parameters when running the program with the empirical models.

 | `trans_model` | `theta_c` (degrees) | `depth_min` (m) |`depth_max` (m) | `C0` | `C1` |  `C2` | `power` |
 | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ |